 Section 61.076, F.S. governs the distribution of pension or retirement assets in a dissolution of marriage.
 Generally pension rights (whether vested or unvested) and other retirement benefits (including profit-sharing, annuity, deferred compensation, and insurance plans or programs) are considered to be marital assets and will be divided between the parties equally subject to equitable distribution.
 Such assets, like other marital assets, maybe be distributed differently if the court finds a justification for an unequal distribution based on relevant factors as set forth in the equitable distribution statute, § 61.075, F.S.
 Please keep in mind that significant fees and tax penalties can be incurred for the early withdrawal of such funds.
 Your attorney can best advise you on such matters after reviewing the particular facts in your case.

 There are many things to consider during divorce, and maintaining health insurance coverage should be a priority, especially if children are involved.
 Often, one spouse has health insurance through his or her employer and the other spouse and children are covered under a family plan.
 Although a non-primary spouse may be permitted to remain on a family policy during divorce proceedings, after the divorce, the former spouse is no longer eligible to remain on the same health insurance policy and will be dropped by the insurance company.
 While your health insurance company may permit you to drop your spouse during divorce proceedings, please be aware that if you file for divorce in Orange or Osceola County you will be subject to a standing temporary Administrative Order No. 2004-05-03, which will preclude you from changing any insurance policies except by written agreement signed by both parties or order of the court.
 Upon your divorce, your spouse may be eligible for COBRA coverage (Consolidated Omnibus Budget Reconciliation Act).
 COBRA is a federal law which provides health insurance to anyone going through a divorce or legal separation from an employee that is currently covered by a health plan through a private-sector employer with 20 or more employees, employee organizations, or state or local governments.
 A former spouse wishing to take advantage of COBRA must contract the primary spouse’s health plan administrator within sixty days of the divorce.
 COBRA is expensive, however, and expires after 36 months or upon remarriage.
-For additional information you may contact EBSA at 1.866.444.EBSA (3272) or contact our Central Florida divorce attorneys in Orlando for a free consultation!
+For additional information you may contact EBSA at 1.866.444.EBSA (3272) or contact our Central Florida divorce attorneys in Orlando for an initial consultation!